-All You Need to Know About Travel Insurance
+All You Need to Know About Travel Insurance in 2021

 Imagine getting sick on vacation?
 Like really sick.
 Imagine being 600 miles from home without insurance or medical cover?

 That is among the worst nightmares of travelers like us.

 Until recently, I had never thought of travel insurance.
 I suppose you can call it nativity, but no one really thinks of getting sick whilst they’re on holiday.
 At least not sick enough to have to go to the hospital.

 But despite how lucky you may think you are, there is a possibility that you can get dangerously ill on vacation.
 And when you’re up to your neck deep in hospital bills because your domestic insurance doesn’t cover you… You will hate yourself.